 Trend analysis was conducted on the parameters total phosphorus (TP), chlorophyll-a, total dissolved solids (TDS) and Secchi depth to look for changes over time in Chestermere Lake.
-In sum, significant increases were observed in TDS.
-Significant decreasing trends were observed in chlorophyll-a.
-It should be noted that although significant, the slope for both of these trends is very low, so in reality, little change has occurred.
-Data is presented below as both a line graph (all data points) and a box-and-whisker plot.
+In sum, a significant increase was observed in TDS levels, a significant decreasing trend was observed in TP, and no trends were detected for chlorophyll-a and Secchi depth.
+Data is presented below as both line and box-and-whisker plots.
 Detailed methods are available in the ALMS Guide to Trend Analysis on Alberta Lakes.

-Parameter Date Range Trend Probability Total Phosphorus 1983-2019 Decreasing Significant Chlorophyll-a 1983-2019 Increasing Not significant Total Dissolved Solids 1983-2019 Increasing Significant Secchi Depth 1983-2019 No change Not significant
+Parameter Date Range Direction of Significant Trend

+Total Phosphorus 1983-2020 Decreasing

+Chlorophyll-a 1983-2020 No Trend Detected

+Total Dissolved Solids 1983-2020 Increasing

+Secchi Depth 1983-2020 No Trend Detected

 Table 4.
-Summary table of trend analysis on Chestermere Lake data from 1983 to 2019.
+Summary table of trend analysis on Chestermere Lake data from 1983 to 2020.